l-teefah/AWS-Cloud-Projects/README.md

    ```

 2. **Navigate to the relevant guide:**
-   Open any `.md` file in a markdown viewer or editor to follow the instructions.
+   Open any of the file in a markdown viewer to practice.
+Files that used additional resources are enclosed in the same folder with the resources.

-3. **Experiment with AWS services:**
-   Follow the step-by-step instructions to set up AWS resources and gain hands-on experience.

-4. **Contribute or Report Issues:**
+3. **Contribute or Report Issues:**
    Feel free to submit pull requests or open issues for improvements and discussions.

 ---